odros/amlo/README.md

 ### The repository

-In this repository you will find a [files](/files) folder, containing the R code we wrote for the project, the R Markdown source file we used to knit our report and the resulting HTML file.
-The rendered version of the report can be accessed here.
-Our report is a walkthrough of all the project's files and our analysis component.
-In it you will find detailed information regarding each component.
+In this repository you will find a [files](/files) folder, containing the R code we wrote for the project and a [explainers](/explainers) containing the R Markdown source files we used to knit walkthroughs -detailed information regarding each component- for each file, our analysis and the resulting HTML files.
+The rendered HTMLs can be accessed here_
+- ['parse.R']

 ### About our scripts, commenting and documentation
 - A combination of regular argument passing to functions and piping is used